JonKing93/DASH/Tutorials/gridfile/new.md

 this is the step where we would specify that the data organized by the .grid file spans latitudes from -90 to 90 in steps of 30 degrees, longitudes from 0 to 270 in steps of 60 degrees, and years 1 through 3 with an annual time step.

-To define metadata for a .grid file, we will use the "defineMetadata" method.
-This is a general method that builds a metadata structure that can be used to describe the scope of a file.
-Here, we will use defineMetadata to build a metadata structure that describes the scope of the entire .grid file.
-But we will also return to this method later in the tutorial to define the scope of individual data source files.
+## Define Metadata

+To define metadata for a .grid file, we will use the ["defineMetadata" command](define).

-The syntax for using the defineMetadata method is:
+Recall that the syntax for using the defineMetadata method is:
 ```matlab
 meta = gridfile.defineMetadata(dimension1, metadata1, dimension2, metadata2, ..., dimensionN, metadataN);
 ```

-Here, the style is to provide the name of a dimension and then its metadata, then repeat for all dimensions in the dataset.
-Hence, dimension1, dimension2, ..., dimensionN are a set of dimension names.
-By default, gridfile allows the following dimension names:
+Dimension names are:
 * <span style="color:#cc00cc">"lon"</span> -- for the longitude / x dimension
 * <span style="color:#cc00cc">"lat"</span> -- for the latitude / y dimension
 * <span style="color:#cc00cc">"coord"</span> -- for non-regular spatial coordinates